viamrobotics/docs/docs/tutorials/slam.md

 /home/YOUR_USERNAME
 ```

-In the config tab, click on "Raw JSON", and copy/paste the following configuration:
+In the CONFIG tab, click on "Raw JSON", and copy/paste the following configuration:

 ```json
   "services": [